GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - For proper viewing and additional features try using the actual [Online 3D Viewer](https://3dviewer.net/) website
   - Most of the following notes do not apply to Quick Viewer in general

+- Special notes about `PCD+XYZ+LAS Viewer`:
+  - Specifically designed for Point Cloud Data
+  - Supports loading PCD files with three.js PCD Loader
+  - Supports loading XYZ files with modified XYZ Loader
+  - Supports loading LiDAR LAS/LAZ files with custom LASZ Loader:
+    - This loader was created with assistance from Microsoft Copilot and Google Gemini
+    - It is internally using LAS Loader from [loaders.gl](https://github.com/visgl/loaders.gl)
+  - Supports loading EPT datasets with custom EPT Loader:
+    - This loader was created with assistance from Microsoft Copilot and Google Gemini
+    - It supports datsets with either BIN or LAZ data files
+    - It is internally using custom LASZ Loader
+  - The viewer allows setting Level Of Detail (LOD) for LAS/LAZ/EPT model to be loaded:
+    - `Density` is presented as percentage and defines how many points get processed by LASZ Loader:
+      - For EPT, only the number of points per tile changes while the volume remains the same
+    - `Depth` levels are defined as root / low / medium / high / extreme and are increasing by the factor of 8:
+      - root alone, root + 8 children, root + 64 children, and so on
+    - `Gamma` levels range from 0.1 to 1.9 and are applicable to LASZ Loader
+    - Consider adjusting LOD settings to improve performance and memory usage

 - Special notes about `USDZ Viewer`:
   - Currently, it only supports USDZ files with USDA (ascii model packed in)
   - USDZ files with USDC (binary model packed in) can be viewed with the following: